CAS-CLab/K-Nearest-Neighbors-Hashing/README.md

 K = 20; % 200 for Places205
 %%
 ```
-For Places205, we recommend downloading the precomputed KNN index matrix from GoogleDrive or Baidu Pan, then move it to `./model`.
+For Places205, we recommend downloading the precomputed KNN index matrix from [GoogleDrive](https://drive.google.com/file/d/111WuiWPEH2lWgOjzd5yjYUHcl4VHksp_/view?usp=sharing) or [Baidu Pan](https://pan.baidu.com/s/1z5ZRHhZR185z07pqKt4siQ) (e3jn), then move it to `./model`.
 It could be time consuming to generate the results using CPU.

 3. run `demo.m`.